Father Pleasant and Professor Whateley Revisited

 Father Pleasant made sure to tip the driver and thank his god that things weren’t worse because the priest had been through enough to know that they could be.

-He stood there, at the front of the massive house, a mishmash of spires, cobble, and stucco, the Winchester Mystery House reimagined by John Waters and Count Dracula.
-The mansion was too twisted and dark to be funny and too silly to be taken seriously.
+He stood there, at the front of the massive colonial-style house, its facade immaculate and beautiful, but he had been here before.
+He knew better.
+Inside from different entrances, this house was a mishmash of spires, cobble, and stucco, the Winchester Mystery House reimagined by John Waters and Count Dracula.
+Each facade entrance was amazing and beautiful in its own way, but once inside, the mansion was too twisted and dark to be funny and too silly and misshapen to be taken seriously.

 Father Pleasant had known The Professor for quite some time.
 He knew The Professor’s history.
 He was the newest in a long line of crazy eccentrics which is why the house was the hodgepodge that it was.
 It was a combination of madman DIY and an “I don’t care what it looks like, just do it attitude” that had plagued the Whateley family for generations.

 He walked up the slate steps, obviously one of the DIY projects.
 The uneven steps were cracked and spackled with dirt and moss as they wound back and forth to the door.
 The door was a large red medieval door with gold eastern studs flanked by scores if not hundreds of potted plants.

 Father Pleasant grabbed the lion door knocker by the bull ring in its nose and gave it a thwack against its plating.
 The second it hit the door opened startling him.

 Standing in the doorway is a short, black-haired, olive-skinned woman in her thirties.
 She was wearing a man’s suit, or more likely a boy’s suit.

 “Jesus, Miss Galaz.
 You scared the you-know out of me,” Father Pleasant says to the woman.
 “How the hell did you get here so quickly?”

 “I saw you coming on the camera system,” She answered without expression.